 Each of these certifications is valuable and serves a valid purpose.
 But what about the CompTIA Security+ certification?
 If you’ve got questions, we’ve got answers.

 CompTIA Security+ is a popular cybersecurity certification.
-More than 600,000 IT pros have earned it.
-But, is CompTIA Security+ worth it in 2021?
+But is CompTIA Security+ worth it in 2022?
 That depends on your goals as an IT professional.

-The CompTIA Security+ certification is a vendor-neutral designation widely recognized by the IT industry.
+The CompTIA Security+ certification is a vendor-neutral certification widely recognized by the IT industry.
 It equips individuals with the skills they need to get one of the many job roles in cybersecurity.
-Before earning any other cybersecurity certifications, technicians should get CompTIA Security+.
+Before earning any other cybersecurity certifications, technicians should think about getting CompTIA Security+.

 - Identifying attacks and vulnerabilities to mitigate before they infiltrate IS